All Episodes

 They're not terrorist organizations.

-Okay, back it to me.
+Okay, back into me.

 Let me say what this is leading up to.

-I will I will guarantee you that there are some members of Congress that know this thing was okay, but they didn't think they had the time and they didn't have the guts to try to properly inform the American people on this.
+I will guarantee you that there are some members of Congress that know this thing was okay, but they didn't think they had the time and they didn't have the guts to try to properly inform the American people on this.

-Democrats admit that they had racist and xenophobic reaction, and it was Bush's fault, and that they actually played that up because they knew that the American people were having the same reaction, and they played it up because that would help them win politically on the deal.
+And one of the things about that, and now the Democrats, in a story today that's in the San Francisco Chronicle, Democrats admit that they had racist and xenophobic reaction and it was Bush's fault, and that they actually played that up because they knew that the American people were having the same reaction, and they played it up because that would help them win politically on the deal.

 So the Democrats have admitted now that you can be xenophobic and racist and even profile if it helps you politically.

-Besides, it's all Bush's fault anyway, because he's been so exaggerated fighting terrorism, he's made all of us xenophobes and racists against Arabs and Muslims.
+Besides, it's all Bush's fault anyway because he's been so exaggerated fighting terrorism, he's made all of us xenophobes and racists against Arabs and Muslims.

-It was it was it was it made all kinds of sense, but the American people were just too stupid to understand it.
+But the American people were just too stupid to understand it.

 That's what will be said.